groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.24 (2020-12-18) =
+* ADDED Ability to have multiple email services installed and differentiate between marketing and transactional emails.

 = 2.2.23.4 (2020-12-09) =
 * TWEAKED Replacement codes will default to blank "" if no info is available instead of the code name.
 * FIXED ChartJS not loading after WordPress 5.6